Plutus Flow - Statistical OBV Analysis¶

 The Condition: During holidays, overnight sessions, or illiquid altcoins/small-caps, volume drops to 10-30% of normal levels.

 What Happens: OBV calculations become less meaningful when baseline volume is minimal.
-A 1000-share up day followed by a 900-share down day creates OBV movement, but neither represents institutional positioningโjust retail noise.
+A 1000-share up day followed by a 900-share down day creates OBV movement, but neither represents significant positioning—just noise.
 Ribbon color flips occur but lack significance.
 Divergences form but aren't backed by real accumulation/distribution volume.

 Context: OBV (On-Balance Volume) assumes volume represents conviction and positioning.
 In low-volume environments, "volume" might represent a handful of participants, not broad market activity.
-A rising OBV in a low-volume environment might mean one small fund accumulating, not institutional consensus.
+A rising OBV in a low-volume environment might mean limited accumulating, not market consensus.
 Combine Plutus Flow with Volume Oracle: if Volume Oracle shows consistently below-average volume, treat Plutus signals with skepticism.
 OBV analysis is most reliable during regular market hours with normal or above-average participation levels.

 Gap Days & Discontinuous Price Action¶